cdracm/cdracm.github.io/_posts/2025-12-18-concurrent.md

    - After we distributed work to all available CPU cores, and every thread does meaningful work, how to make sure that everything else, especially more important stuff, is not slowed down?
    - After we saturated all CPU resources, how to make it all safely interruptible?
    - What about the remaining 90%?
+2. And only when the performance is critically important, ...
+Still no.

 {% include giscus.html %}